SwareJonge/IEStrikers/README.md

 - Python 3.8+

 ### Instructions
-- Dump a copy of the Inazuma Eleven Go Strikers 2013 and extract main.dol
+- Dump a copy of the Inazuma Eleven Go Strikers 2013 and extract `main.dol`
-- rename main.dol to InazumaWii.dol
+- rename `main.dol` to `InazumaWii.dol`
-- clone the repo using `git clone https://github.com/SwareJonge/IEStrikers/`
+- clone the repo using `git clone https://github.com/SwareJonge/IEStrikers/ --recursive`
-- Place InazumaWii.dol in `orig/GOStrikers2013/`
+- Place `InazumaWii.dol` in `orig/GOStrikers2013/`
 - Place the required compilers in `tools`
 - (first time only) Install the modules from requirements.txt (`pip install -r requirementstxt`)
-- Run configure.py
+- Run `python configure.py` you also need to run this when you made a change to `dol_slices.yml`
-- Run ninja
+- Run `ninja`

 ## Credits
 - [Seeky](https://github.com/SeekyCt) for helping me setting it all up